Thinking of selling your EC (Executive Condominium) after 5 years?

 In today’s context, these are households with incomes up to S$16,000.

 Like Condominiums, ECs are designed, constructed and sold by private developers.
-And comes with a full suite of condominium facilities and are physically indistinguishable from private condominiums in terms of design and physical outlook.
+And comes with a full suite of condominium facilities and is physically indistinguishable from private condominiums in terms of design and physical outlook.

 Like HDBs, buyers of ECs are entitled to CPF housing grants; executive condo eligibility checks and ec grants can be found on HDB website.

 In recent years, ECs has no doubt become popular amongst Singaporeans, especially the younger generation.

-So if you are currently staying in such a popular housing option and is wondering if you should ‘give-up’ on your EC now or in the near future?
+So if you are currently staying in such a popular housing option and are wondering if you should ‘give-up’ on your EC now or in the near future?

 Price chart for recent MOP Executive condominium